Bruno Sammartino: Non-wrestling roles and WWE Hall of Fame (1988–2018)

 Sammartino worked as a commentator for the Universal Wrestling Federation.
 On October 28, 1989, Sammartino made a special appearance at the NWA pay-per-view event Halloween Havoc, where he was the special guest referee in a "Thunderdome" cage match which featured Ric Flair and Sting taking on Terry Funk and The Great Muta.
 Sammartino worked several WCW events in a minor analysis role in the early 1990s, as well as a brief run doing color commentary with Jim Ross on Saturday Night in 1992.
 He also acted as special guest referee in World Championship Wrestling (WCW) for a series of matches between Flair and Randy Savage in June 1996.

 In 2006, he signed an independent deal with Jakks Pacific to produce an action figure, which is part of the WWE Classic Superstars line, Series 10.

-On March 25, 2010, Sammartino was honored at the 74th annual Dapper Dan Dinner, a popular awards and charity fundraising event in Pittsburgh, with a lifetime achievement award, for which fellow former Studio Wrestling personalities Bill Cardille, "Jumping" Johnny DeFazio, Dominic DeNucci, Frank Durso, and referee Andy "Kid" DePaul were all present.
+On March 25, 2010, Sammartino was honoured at the 74th annual Dapper Dan Dinner, a popular awards and charity fundraising event in Pittsburgh, with a lifetime achievement award, for which fellow former Studio Wrestling personalities Bill Cardille, "Jumping" Johnny DeFazio, Dominic DeNucci, Frank Durso, and referee Andy "Kid" DePaul were all present.

 In 2013, Sammartino accepted an invitation for induction into the WWE Hall of Fame, after having declined several times in prior years.
 He finally accepted the offer to join because he was satisfied with the way the company had addressed his concerns about rampant drug use as well as vulgarity.
 The ceremony took place at Madison Square Garden on April 6, 2013, and Sammartino was inducted by Arnold Schwarzenegger.
-Sammartino appeared on the October 7, 2013, episode of Raw and received a birthday greeting in his hometown of Pittsburgh.
+Sammartino appeared on October 7, 2013, episode of Raw and received a birthday greeting in his hometown of Pittsburgh.
 On March 28, 2015, Sammartino inducted Larry Zbyszko into the WWE Hall of Fame.

 Other media

-Sammartino is included in two DVDs summarizing his career and life: Bruno Returns to Italy With Bruno Sammartino (2006) and Bruno Sammartino: Behind the Championship Belt (2006).
+In 2019, Patrea Patrick wrote and directed the documentary Bruno Sammartino emphasizing the influence of his early life in World War II Italy on his subsequent career.
+Sammartino is also included in two DVDs summarizing his career and life: Bruno Returns to Italy With Bruno Sammartino (2006) and Bruno Sammartino: Behind the Championship Belt (2006).
 Both were only released in Pittsburgh.
 Sammartino is honored on the Madison Square Garden Walk of Fame.

-Sammartino has appeared as a playable character in five WWE video games, including: WWE 2K14 (DLC), WWE SuperCard, WWE Champions, WWE Universe, and WWE 2K23.
+Video games

 Personal life

 Sammartino was married to his wife Carol from 1959 until his death in 2018.
 They had three sons together, David and fraternal twins Danny and Darryl.
 They were grandparents of four grandchildren.
 The Sammartinos lived in Ross Township, Allegheny County, Pennsylvania near Pittsburgh from 1965 on.
+They now run pros of wrestling, an indie wrestling company based in the Pittsburgh area.
 In 1998, he said he had been estranged from David since retiring from wrestling against David's wishes for a tag team.

 On April 6, 2013, Sammartino received the Key to the City in Jersey City, New Jersey.
 May 17, 2013 was declared "Bruno Sammartino Day" in Allegheny County, Pennsylvania.
 In 2013, Sammartino appeared as one of the Board of Governors in the nationally televised 69th Annual Columbus Day Parade.